umardraz/Postfix-vManager/Postfix-vManager-Ubuntu.rst

 Configuring the Apache Virtual Host
 -----------------------------------

-We will use /var/www/vamanager for our Application Document root, now create the directory and apply proper permission
+We will use /var/www/vamanager for our document root of Postfix vManager, now create the directory and apply proper permission

 ::